-Make it look the part for a wedding by contrasting everyone’s waistcoats but keeping the groom’s accessories in ivory.
+Make it look the part for a wedding by matching the groomsmen’s ties and pocket squares to your wedding’s colour palette but keep the groom’s accessories in ivory.
 You can also double-up on pocket squares with one in ivory and the other in the colour of the bridesmaid dresses for a more blended look.

 Getting changed between the wedding breakfast and the evening do is becoming increasingly popular.
-Harry and Meghan did it, and we can only assume it’s because they had a massive party and they wanted to celebrate in red-carpet style.
-Having an outfit change can help to shift the mood for the evening, getting you and your guests into the party spirit – especially if the groom wears a tux.
+It can help to shift the mood for the evening, getting you and your guests into the party spirit – especially if the change involves a tux.